vduruiss/SROpNet/README.md

 <br />

-Here is one more example with the low-resolution solution
+Here is one more example with the low-resolution numerical solution

 https://github.com/vduruiss/SROpNet/assets/81578633/35790274-44b8-4519-b677-e0f7cf1c9c0d